antoniivanov/ctos-poc-sample/README.md

 ![ingest-and-anonymization-poc](https://user-images.githubusercontent.com/2536458/175011607-b8cfb78a-baa6-4412-acbd-4670585b9902.png)

-1. Ingest data from XML API
+1. Ingest data from XML API .
+We ingest currency rate of USD to Polish Zloty for last year.
-2. Prior to writing the data to a cloud storage it de-personalize it based on configuration (provided by plugin
+2. Prior to writing the data to a cloud storage it de-personalize it based on configuration (provided by plugin)
 3. The data is written into relation database as different tables (again configurable)

 This repo structure: